puppetlabs/puppet-docs/source/puppet/4.4/reference/static_catalogs.md

 As long as the script's standard output is a valid hash, Puppet Server will store it as the catalog's `code_id`.
 If the script returns a non-zero exit code, Puppet Server logs an error.

 A `code-content-command` script can also be simple.
-The following example assumes the environment name is passed to the script as the first parameter, the `code_id` is passed as the second parameter, and the path to the file resource from its `content_uri` is passed as the third parameter:
+Puppet Server passes the environment name as the first command-line argument, the `code_id` as the second argument, and the path to the file resource from its `content_uri` as the third argument:

 ``` bash
 #!/bin/bash